 Here is whip # 35, a 7 ft. cow whip made from deerskin.
 It has a 6 strand 4 ft twisted-tapered core bound with leaded line and artificial sinew, 2 plaited deer skin bellies, one is a 6 plait and the other is an 8 plait, and a 10 plait overlay using a diamond pattern in black and white deerskin.
-The handle is a 12 piece of Cocobolo.
+The handle is a 12″ piece of Cocobolo.
 Each belly is twisted into the last strands of the previous core or belly.
-The overlay was plaited from the tip starting with an English eye fall hitch into a 4 strand twist that transitions into a herringbone plait as it adds strands.
+The overlay ends in a 4 strand twisted taper and a traditional fall hitch.

 The strands for the core and the twisted-tapered core